-Lost Keys - Immediately report any lost residence hall key to your Residence Life Coordinator or the Technical Assistant II.
-The Residence Life Coordinator/Technical Assistant II will then order a new lock for the room (also known as a “recore”) and new keys for any roommates.
+Lost Keys - Immediately report any lost residence hall key to your Residence Life Coordinator or the Assistant Director of Housing Operations.
+The Residence Life Coordinator/Assistant Director of Housing Operations will then order a new lock for the room (also known as a “recore”) and new keys for any roommates.
 Students may pick up their keys from Campus Safety.
 Students will lose their $50 key deposit when a key is lost, and they will be issued a new $50 deposit for the new key (which will be refunded when the key is returned at the end of the year).
-Lost Pioneer One-Cards or P-Cards are replaced by Dining Services for a $25 fee.
+Lost P-Cards are replaced by Dining Services for a $25 fee.

 Opening Student Rooms for those who have Forgotten their Keys - Student rooms are unlocked for students who lock themselves out within the following guidelines:

-- From 9:00 a.m. to 5:00 p.m. students may contact their Residence Life Coordinator to unlock their door, provided that their RLC is available.
+- During normal office hours, students may contact their Residence Life Coordinator to gain access to their room.
 If their Residence Life Coordinator is not available, students should contact Campus Safety.
-The student may be charged $10 for unlocking a student’s room by Campus Safety staff.
+Campus Safety reserves the right to issue a $10 charge for lock-out assistance.

-- Please note that the $10 charge is for providing entry/access to the room, not unlocking the door.
-The door will remain locked for security purposes, unless this takes place on a weekend when a replacement key is not readily available.
+- Please note that the $10 charge is for providing entry/access to the room; not unlocking the door-the door will remain locked for security purposes unless a replacement key is not readily available.

-- A student must present his/ her/hir student ID (Pioneer One-Card or P-Card) to the person from whom assistance is requested.
+- A student must present their student ID (Pioneer One-Card or P-Card) to the person from whom assistance is requested.

 Author: Residence Life

-- to educate students on appropriate channels and resources for unlocking rooms;
+- to educate students on appropriate channels and resources for lock-out assistance;

 - to inform students of the cost associated with replacing keys and/or P-Cards.